Cheesy Road Game

 This May 2026 update gives the Chees Road homepage a clearer player checkpoint between the rules section and the strategy pages.
 Chees Road rewards patience more than aggression: the board invites another move after every safe step, but the safest decision is often to collect a modest result and reset the round.
 A higher multiplier is only useful if the stake size, bankroll, and current session limit can absorb the failed attempts that usually come before it.

 Use the demo as a rehearsal space for cash-out behavior.
 Try ten boards on the same path, decide your target before each first move, and avoid changing that target mid-round.
 If you notice yourself continuing only because the previous board ended badly, pause before switching to real money.
-The strategy guide is best used for structure: stake sizing, path selection, and stop rules.
+The strategy guide is useful for structure: stake sizing, path selection, and stop rules.
 It cannot identify safe tiles or remove the house edge.